alexbraadworst/alexbraadworst/README.md

 hiiiii

-only using this for notes and backing up i3 config
+only using this for notes and backing up configs n stuff

 :3333
 <!---